Los Angeles Dodgers vs Arizona Diamondbacks Odds, Lines, Picks and Prediction - September 20 | 2022 MLB Season

 Los Angeles Dodgers vs Arizona Diamondbacks Prediction

-Expect the Dodgers to make easy work of the Diamondbacks tonight and win the opening game of the doubleheader.
+Expect the Dodgers to make easy work of the Diamondbacks tonight and win the doubleheader and the series tonight.